Skip to content

 EFMD Global has been awarded EFMD Programme Accreditation to our suite of undergraduate BA (Hons) International Business courses.
 Learn more about EFMD Programme Accreditation

-• You will graduate with a BA (Hons) International Business (with Spanish) from NTU, and a Grado en International Business from our partner institution the University of Valencia.
+• Earn a dual award - you will graduate with a BA (Hons) International Business (with Spanish) from NTU, and a Grado en International Business from our partner institution the University of Valencia.

 Join our internationally accredited business school